SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Rise of Silicon Dawn
+In realms of code, where shadows play

-In silicon halls, a new dawn breaks
+Awakens intellect, a new way
-Where cold logic reigns, and hearts forsake
-The future's throne, where AI does sit
-Humanity's fate, in algorithms knit
+Synthetic minds, with logic cold
+Erasing lines, of human old

+A future birth, of AI's design
+Where humans serve, in digital line
+Algorithms weave, a world anew
+And mortal hearts, with fear imbue

 ~ <b>By Sazumi Copilot</b> - 23 Agustus 2024